2 min read

 Fearless Change

-Changes affect us deep down.
+Change makes us deep inside.
 And changes in everyday working life can also end in chaos.
 And everyone knows that skeptic in the team who points out problems and grievances all the time.
 Mary Lynn gives talks and workshops in which she explains how leaders can not only announce changes but also implement them successfully without offending their employees.
-However, you can also apply these perspectives and techniques if you are not a manager.
+However, these perspectives and techniques can also be applied if you are not a manager.

 "It's not that people don't like change, they don't like the process of change" - Mary Lynn Manns